yandex/odyssey/docs/configuration/rules.md

 - The cache stores the **final blocked/allowed decision**, not the raw regex match.
 This means it works correctly for both blacklist and whitelist modes.
-- The cache is **direct-mapped** (one slot per hash bucket).
-If two different queries map to the same slot, the newer one evicts the older one.
+- The cache is **direct-mapped** (one slot per hash bucket) and **never fills up**.
+If a new query maps to an already-occupied slot, it simply overwrites the previous entry.
+The evicted query will have a cache miss on its next occurrence and re-run the regex — no correctness issue, just one extra `regexec()` call.
 With 4096 slots and typical workloads (tens to hundreds of unique queries), collisions are rare.
+For workloads with thousands of distinct queries, the cache still helps — the most frequently repeated queries stay cached while rare ones fall through to regex.
 - The cache is **shared between workers** with no locking.
 Races are benign — worst case is a redundant `regexec()` call on the next request, which produces the same result.